The Samsung Galaxy S10, S10e, and S10 Plus are officially on sale, and we’ve got all the details you need to know about the Samsung Galaxy S10 price.

 The Samsung Galaxy S10 5G is now available from Verizon, with the 256GB model retailing for $1,299 or $54.16 a month for two years.
 Those wanting more storage can opt for the 512GB variant, retailing for $1,399 or $58.33 a month for 24 months.

 Additionally, Sprint began selling the Samsung Galaxy S10 5G on June 21.
 The device will only be available at first in “select markets,” but if you’re lucky enough to live in one of those you can save $250 off the device when you lease it.
 That equates to $40.28 per month for 18 months (after a $13.89 monthly bill credit).
 You will need to be an Unlimited Premium subscriber to get the phone, too.

+T-Mobile is also selling the Galaxy S10 5G phone.
+The device will only be available from physical retail stores in areas where T-Mobile’s 5G network is active.
 If you live in one of those areas and are a “well-qualified customer,” you can grab the device for $550 down and then $31.25/month for 24 months on installment (the full retail price is $1,300).

-We’ll share more Galaxy S10 5G release info when other carriers get aboard.
 Be sure to check out even more Galaxy S10 coverage below!

 - Samsung Galaxy S10 Plus review: Find out how the new S10 family feels and works.

 - Samsung Galaxy S10 announced: Here’s everything you need to know about the new flagship series from Samsung.